- Posted by Jessica

-One of the first things you should consider when developing your study is what method you’ll go with: qualitative, quantitative, or mixed methods.
+One of the first things to consider when developing your study is which research method you’ll choose: qualitative, quantitative, or mixed methods.

 What type of data are available to me?

-A quick note on instrumentation… if you select a quantitative method, always endeavor to locate an existing instrument to gather the data you need.
+A quick note on instrumentation… if you select a quantitative method, always try to locate an existing instrument to gather the data you need.
 Don’t reinvent the wheel if you don’t need to!
-Developing and validating an instrument involves pilot testing (which is like doing a whole, separate study).
-If time is of the essence, I don’t recommend creating your own quantitative instrument.
+Developing and validating an instrument involves pilot testing (which can be arduous).

 What sample is available to me?